malariagen/pipelines/docs/specs/README.md

   additional outputs, without qualitatively changing any previous outputs.

-* Major version bump - For any changes that will qualitatively change outputs.
+* Micro version bump - Add or clarify information in spec, but no change to actual pipeline.

-## Specifications
+## Specification documents

 ### Short read alignment (vector)